Davidson-09/framer-interest/EXTERNAL_INTEGRATION_GUIDE.md

 1. **SDK Integration (Recommended)**: Use our JavaScript SDK to easily integrate Pinterest functionality
 2. **Direct API Integration**: Make direct API calls to our endpoints

+## Authentication Options

+We support two methods for authentication:

+1. **Cookie-based Authentication (Default)**: The Pinterest access token is stored in a cookie
+2. **Query Parameter Authentication**: The Pinterest access token is passed as a query parameter

 ## Prerequisites

 - Your external site must be able to make cross-origin requests